Context Managers

 return resultThread Safety

 Context managers use contextvars for thread-safe propagation.
-The SDK automatically patches ThreadPoolExecutor so context propagates to worker threads:
+When auto_patch=True (the default), risicare.init() patches ThreadPoolExecutor, ProcessPoolExecutor, and asyncio.create_task so context propagates automatically:

 import concurrent.futures